Limitations on Azure

 Each ML workspace requires a separate subnet.
 For more information on this issue, see Use kubenet networking with your own IP address ranges in Azure Kubernetes Service (AKS).

 - When you provision an Azure Kubernetes (AKS) cluster, a Standard load balancer is provisioned by default.
 The Standard load balancer always provisions a public IP for egress traffic, communication with the Kubernetes control plane, and backwards compatibility.
 Cloudera software does not use this public IP directly, or expose anything on it.
-It is currently not possible to provide networking rules or other mechanisms to enable public AKS to work.
 For more information, see: Use a public Standard Load Balancer in Azure Kubernetes Service (AKS)